 Problem Statement (conveyed by Ms. Sloane Bailey): SAF/CIO A6 has two major concerns with the existing event: (1) the judging schedule is not compatible with SAF/CIO leadership AFITC schedule on 28/29 Aug; and (2) this event may not be of value to the Air Force.

-COA 1 (As-Is Recommended by Chamber/AFCEA Leadership) - Kickoff event held on Sunday evening, Preliminary Round and Down Select to 3 held on Monday evening, Final Round judged by SAF CIO leadership on Tuesday.
+COA 1 (As-Is: #2 Reccomendation by Chamber/AFCEA Leadership) - Kickoff event held on Sunday evening, Preliminary Round and Down Select to 3 held on Monday evening, Final Round judged by SAF CIO leadership on Tuesday.

 Synopsis: Event participants will have 24hrs from the event kickoff until presentations are due (4PM Monday) to meet and collaborate face to face producing their deliverable.
 First judging round will select the top 3 and have representation from diverse key stakeholders (i.e., AF, local govt, industry and academia).
 Since the problems/solutions being presented are AF specific, the final round will be judged by SAF CIO and AF senior leadership in a 30-minute session on Tuesday.